phillips0616/phillips0616.github.io/index.md

 ##### Connecting Configurations

-Once you have a set of configurations they need to be connected into a graph.
+Once you have a set of configurations, they need to be connected into a graph.
 To do this we iterate through each configuration and attempt to connect a path between it and its closest neighbors.
 A potential path between two configurations is interpolated and checked for collisions.
 We continue this process until we find _k_ collision free paths, where _k_ is a parameter that can be modified.
 The interesting part of implementing this was in computing and storing distances, and interpolating paths.

 ###### Computing Distances